eSignature Legality Guide

 The following transaction types may not be signed electronically in certain circumstances and require an assessment on a case-by-case basis:

-For documents signed electronically where the document’s authenticity is challenged, English courts will accept such documents as prima facie evidence the document was authentic and it will be up to the person challenging authenticity to produce evidence to the contrary.
+For documents signed electronically where the document’s authenticity is challenged, English courts will accept such documents as prima facie evidence the document is authentic and it will be up to the person challenging that to produce evidence to the contrary.
 The ECA does not address what evidentiary authority should be provided to any type of electronic signature; instead, it is a factual determination.
-In terms of best practices, maintaining a clear record of electronic trail through the platform would be sufficient to address an evidentiary issue that may arise.
+In terms of best practices, maintaining a clear record of the electronic signing process through the platform would be sufficient to address an evidential issue that may arise.